-If you think about it, our dining rooms are truly the heart of our homes.
-These are the spaces where we share good times with family and friends, and indulge in everything entertaining, from cooking delicious meals to enjoying lively conversation.
+If you think about it, dining rooms are indeed the heart of our homes.
+They are the spaces where we share good times with family and friends and indulge in everything entertaining, from cooking delicious meals to enjoying lively conversation.
 A beautiful dining area — one that reflects your taste and style — makes the experience even sweeter.

 1. Allow the architectural details of your home to guide you

 Always pick the style of wood and fabric that mimics the design of your home.
 It will add character to your room and make a statement!

 This doesn’t mean if you live in an 1820 country house that you may not have a contemporary dining room!
 Mixing interior design styles and times works as long as the contrasting style is visually contained within the room.